 Magee-Womens Hospital of UPMC set to debut new emergency department

-Magee-Womens Hospital of UPMC on Sunday will open an emergency department that doubles the size of its prior location and makes room for unprecedented volume, hospital officials said.
+Magee-Womens Hospital of UPMC on Saturday will open an emergency department that doubles the size of its prior location and makes room for unprecedented volume, hospital officials said.

 The entrance to the $6 million ER is along Craft Avenue, near the Pittsburgh Playhouse and the Magee-Womens Research Institute.
 Hospital officials said it is the final part of an expansion plan that included a 28-bed women's health floor and 14-bed intensive care unit.